kenatiod/MUT/Understanding Machine Understanding.md

 Essentially, the combination of big data and overparametrized models has unlocked the ability for these systems to discover and encode high-level abstractions, conceptual relationships, and general principles that were never explicitly represented in their training data.
 This allows them to generalize and compose knowledge in novel ways, exhibiting emergent behaviors that could not have been directly predicted or programmed based on their inputs alone.

 It's akin to the way rich, complex phenomena can spontaneously arise in nature from the interactions of simple underlying rules and components.
-The flocking patterns of birds or the shapes of clouds are not contained within any individual bird or water molecule, but rather emerge from the collective dynamics of the full system operating at scale.
+The flocking patterns of birds or the shapes of clouds are not contained within any individual bird or water drop, but rather emerge from the collective dynamics of the full system operating at scale.

 Similarly, the language generation, reasoning, and general cognitive capabilities we are starting to witness in large language models, are not just sophisticated versions of lookup and pattern matching.
 Rather, they represent a qualitative shift towards the ability to flexibly combine and relate concepts in open-ended ways - an artificial form of wide ranging intelligence arising from the interaction of immense datasets with high-capacity neural architectures.